Aims and Priorities

 I can compromise when needed and contribute positively to discussion in a team environment

 I have always worked in the customer service field and feel I have a natural ability to listen, to empathise with and to assist people.
-These skills are vital for success as a Councillor
+These skills are vital for success as a Councillor.

 I am totally independent.
 I have friends and work colleagues who are members of the Liberal, Labor and Greens parties.
 I am not a member of any political party and don’t see a need for party politics to enter into Local Government.
 I have no higher political aspirations whatsoever!

-A Councillor must focus on budget decisions and when it comes to capital spending we do need to have a good idea of what infrastructure is needed within our local Government area and how we wish to prioritise this needed infrastructure.
+A Councillor must focus on budget decisions and when it comes to capital spending we do need to have a good idea of what infrastructure is needed within our Division and how we wish to prioritise this needed infrastructure.
 For this reason we need to travel the roads and talk to the people.
 I can’t drive anywhere these days without noting the condition of the road and kerbs, footpaths (where we have them..) signs, lights etc. When I visit any park or public place I pay attention to seating, shelter, pathways, vegetation, damage, number of bins, litter etc, etc. So yes being able to travel about and look around is a very important part of the role.
 However I also rely heavily on community members telling me about what they think is needed and where improvements can be made.

 Please let me know your thoughts and ask questions any time.
 Until next time, thanks for listening, Sue